square/square-java-sdk/doc/api/inventory.md

 # Retrieve Inventory Changes

+**This endpoint is deprecated.**

 Returns a set of physical counts and inventory adjustments for the provided [CatalogObject](/doc/models/catalog-object.md) at the requested [Location](/doc/models/location.md)s.

+You can achieve the same result by calling [BatchRetrieveInventoryChanges](/doc/api/inventory.md#batch-retrieve-inventory-changes) and having the `catalog_object_ids` list contain a single element of the `CatalogObject` ID.

 Results are paginated and sorted in descending order according to their `occurred_at` timestamp (newest first).